ga4gh/data-security/AAI/FAQ.md

 Yes.
 This specification allows for groups to organize themselves in many ways.

-A trusted group of Brokers and Claims Clearinghouses are permitted to format `/userinfo` output as a JWT and use that as a means of how their services communicate.
+A trusted group of Brokers and Passport Clearinghouses are permitted to format `/userinfo` output as a JWT and use that as a means of how their services communicate.
 They can also take `/userinfo` JSON output and format it through some other means into a JWT.
 Proper due-diligence and